TaurahSP/PaymentGateWay/README.md

 - Masking of card number can also be done at database level using dynamic data masking.
 - Versioning could have been implemented in production

+##IMPORTANT NOTICE

+- When performing a POST request,the Payment ID was also return for testing purpose when using the GET Request

 ## Requirements
 - .NET Core 2.2